laravel/bootcamp.laravel.com/resources/docs/creating-chirps.md

 }
 ```

+> **Note**
-Laravel offers many different types of model relationships that you can read more about in the [Eloquent Relationships](https://laravel.com/docs/eloquent-relationships) documentation.
+> Laravel offers many different types of model relationships that you can read more about in the [Eloquent Relationships](https://laravel.com/docs/eloquent-relationships) documentation.

 ## Mass assignment protection